-Every parent wants to see their child flourish.
+Every parent wants to see their child flourish, and here’s one great and easy way to help make that happen.

 A child under age 18 generally cannot sign legal documents, even to open a savings account.
-Parents can, however, open a bank account for their child, and when the child is old enough, let him or her take ownership of it.
+However, parents can open a bank account for their child, and when the child is old enough, let him or her take ownership of it.

-The benefits of a savings account for a child are myriad.
+There are many benefits of opening a savings account for a child.
 Among them:

 - It teaches them to plan ahead.